RobinTail/express-zod-api/README.md

 const endpointsFactory = new EndpointsFactory(myResultHandler);
 ```

+Please note: `ResultHandler` must handle any errors and not throw its own.
+Otherwise, the case will be passed to the
+`LastResortHandler`, which will set the status code to `500` and send the error message as plain text.

 ## Non-object response

 `ResultHandler` also supports non-object response types, for example, sending an image file including its MIME type